TreesLab/CircMiMi/README.md

 -1 INT        | column key for circRNAs.
 -2 INT        | column key for mediators.
 -3 INT        | column key for mRNAs.
+--no-header   | This flag option should be speciefied if there are no headers in the IN_FILE.

 This command can generate a Cytoscape-executable file (.xgmml) for visualization of the input circRNA-miRNA-mRNA regulatory axes in Cytoscape.